opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

    e.)
 Execute the API call.

-12. Validate the configuration in Open Payment Framework Workbench
+12. Validate the configuration in OPF workbench

      a.)
-Log in to the open payment framework workbench.
+Log in to the OPF workbench.

      b.)
 Click **Payment Integrations** in the left navigation bar.